Pat Freiermuth Player Prop Bets for NFL Week 10 | Pittsburgh vs. Detroit 11/14/2021

 Season Stats

+- Freiermuth has 245 receiving yards on 27 catches (33 targets) with four touchdowns this season, averaging 30.6 yards per game.

-- Freiermuth has been the target of 33 of his team's 300 passing attempts this season, or 11.0% of the target share.
+- So far this season, 11.0% of the 300 passes thrown by his team have gone Freiermuth's way.

-- With seven targets in the red zone this season, Freiermuth has been on the receiving end of 18.4% of his team's 38 red zone pass attempts.
+- Freiermuth (seven red zone targets) has been the recipient of 18.4% of his team's 38 red zone pass attempts.

-- The Steelers have run 60.6% passing plays and 39.4% rushing plays this season.
-They rank 26th in the NFL in scoring.
+- The Steelers have thrown the football in 60.6% of their plays from scrimmage this year while running the ball 39.4% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Lions.